 (a President Ronald Reagan Poem)

-"Mr. Gorbechav, tear down that wall!"
+"Mr. Gorbechav, tear down this wall!"

 Those were his words